jjtbsomhorst/BlueskyApi/README.md

 # BlueskyApi

 Modified version of the simple class for making requests to the Bluesky API/AT protocol.
 Not affiliated with Bluesky.
 This version uses Guzzle to do the requests.
+Some minor changes:

-It will throw exceptions when the request returned an error instead of just returning the body itself.
+- It will throw exceptions when the request returned an error instead of just
+- It uses Guzzle instead of curl requests

-Also, it features some basic helper methods to do requests so you don't have to invent the wheel yourself.
+- Features some basic helper methods to do requests so you don't have to invent the wheel yourself.

+Features I plan to implement

+- Support for lexicon types from atproto (see: https://github.com/bluesky-social/atproto/).
+This way when used, and you don't know the atproto protocol you don't have to guess the response properties.
+- Some more testing

 ## Usage